perses/website/docs/index.md

 -   ## Observability display
     ---
     Perses is first and foremost a dashboard tool that you can use to display a variety of observability data.
-Today supports Prometheus metrics, Tempo traces & Pyroscope profiles.
+Today supports Prometheus metrics & Tempo traces.

 -   ## Embeddable components
     ---